trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 full node for its execution.

-The initial task memory-requirements estimation is static and configured with the `fault-tolerant-task-memory` configuration property.
+The initial task memory-requirements estimation is static and configured with the `fault-tolerant-execution-task-memory` configuration property.
 This property only applies to a `TASK` retry policy.

 :::{list-table} Node allocation configuration properties